 Software revenue derived from enterprise software transactions (transactions greater than \$0.1 million) represented approximately 46% of our software revenue in both the six months ended September 30, 2010 and 2009.
 As a result, enterprise software transactions increased by \$0.9 million, or 3%, in the six months ended September 30, 2010 compared to the six months ended September 30, 2009.
 This increase was primarily driven by a 7% increase in the total number of transactions of this type.
-The average dollar amount of such transactions was approximately \$235,000 in the six months ended September 30, 2009.
-Conversely, software revenue derived from transactions less than \$0.1 million increased \$0.5 million, or 2% in the six months ended September 30, 2010 compared to the six months ended September 30, 2010 compared to the six months ended September 30, 2009.
+The average dollar amount of such transactions was approximately \$235,000 in the six months ended September 30, 2010 and approximately \$245,000 in the six months ended September 30, 2009.
 Conversely, software revenue derived from transactions less than \$0.1 million increased \$0.5 million, or 2% in the six months ended September 30, 2010 compared to the six months ended September 30, 2009.